devzendo/digimorse/NOTEBOOK.md

 Makes the transmission less susceptible to noise; nybbles assigned to different tones differ in only one position, improving decode performance where Doppler spread of the incoming frequencies is near the tone separation.

+## 6 December 2022

+Done the Gray coding; now onto Costas Array research.

+FT8 uses a 7x7 array with one of its 8 tones unused to modulate the array.

+## 8 December 2022

+Possible tasks today:

+* More Costas array research
+* Investigate the playback DDS odd frequency anomalies
+* Start the Transceiver subsystem

+Why does FT8 use a 7 x 7 array [3, 1, 4, 0, 6, 5, 2], when there are 8 tones?
+Using an 8 x 8 array would 'fit better'  but use one more time period.. is 7 x 7 sufficient to synchronise (certainly seems to!).
+Could the 7 x 7 array of FT8 be used, modulated using tones 0-6 of digimorse's 0-15?

+I've asked Mike Hasselbeck WB2FKO, who presented on FT8's use of Costas arrays, after reversing their use from the Fortran FT8 code, and asking questions of the developers.
+In his presentation of his research at https://www.youtube.com/watch?v=rjLhTN59Bg4, Phil Karn KA9Q asked Mike whether so much data needs to be devoted to synch.

+Phil: "the whole point of all this [synch] is to tell the decoder to go ahead and decode.. the data part of the packet... sometimes I wonder if it's really necessary - some of the [systems] I've devised, I don't put in any synchronisation at all, just try all possible offsets until something falls out"

+Mike speculates that the Costas array could be used to prevent decodes by other implementations.

+I think I _do_ need synchronisation, in order to allocate decoders at the appropriate part of the FFT data.
+If these decoders don't detect a valid array, or if they do but then fail to decode a codeword, or if they do decode a codeword but its CRC doesn't match, then they won't emit the source encoding to the playback.
+The array is the first line of defence.

+But how to reliably build up an incoming array?
+How to place a newly-initialised decoder at a frequency?
+Iterate over all positions where there's no current decoder, and if there's a tone 3 (say, if using the FT8 array), allocate and let that decoder have all subsequent tones at that frequency?
+Destroy the decoder after array recording if the synch signal is weaker than the baseline (midway point in the sorted synch signal strength array).
+Signals stronger than this are candidates for further decoding.

+Once the n tones of the array have been received, the $\Delta f$ and $\Delta t$ can be searched for, and these used in more precisely locating the rest of the frame's tones.

+Outstanding: Costas array size